 Everyone should make space for their social life, but time for yourself is equally important.

 Our busy lives often mean that we are constantly jumping from one group to the next and juggling a lot of different perspectives that, over time, can leave us frazzled and frustrated as we cannot find a way to meet everyone’s expectations.

-Stepping back and taking some time for yourself – whether it’s a long weekend away, or an afternoon spa appointment – can do wonders.
+Step back and taking some time for yourself.
+Whether it’s a long weekend away, or an afternoon spa appointment – can do wonders.

 Perhaps the best healthy habit to adopt is the notion of all things in moderation.
 Overindulging in anything – exercise, alcohol, fast food, and so on – can leave us feeling crummy.
 Occasional splurges are alright and can bring joy if they are seen as special treats, not an everyday element.

 Being healthy can begin with these simple adjustments.
 They might seem small, but their impact is far-reaching.
 So, if you swap in these beneficial habits for those bad ones, you’ll be back on the road to a healthy lifestyle before you know it.

 Christian Worstell is a health and lifestyle writer living in Raleigh, NC.

 Don’t miss Christian’s previous article: Is Exercise Medicine?